andrewtackett/andrewtackett.github.io/nlp_log.md

 * 2/21 - Gather all chapter summaries from ASOIAF wiki (will have to write python scraper for this) [**DONE**]

-* 3/2 - Write reddit bot to scan subreddit and parse out relevant thread info for processing, i.e. thread original post text, response comments text, spoilers tags, etc.
+* 3/2 - Write reddit bot to scan subreddit and parse out relevant thread info for processing, i.e. thread original post text, response comments text, spoilers tags, etc. [**DONE**]

 * 3/14 - Research and choose approaches to extract and recognize spoilers (topic modeling/recognition, named-entity recognition, event extraction/recognition)